-All fellows will be receiving the following certifications:
+All fellows will be receiving the following courses:

 The R Adams Cowley Shock Trauma Center is the cornerstone of the Maryland EMS Trauma system as the primary adult resource center for trauma (PARC) for the city of Baltimore and the state of Maryland's 5.88 million citizens.
 It averages 8,700 annual visits to the trauma resuscitation unit where the sickest patients are transferred in from all points in the state.

 The Maryland State Troopers operate the 7 helicopters stationed through out the state and operated by the Maryland State Police Aviation Command.